oroinc/documentation/backend/entities/customize-datagrids/backend/advanced-grid-configuration.rst

 **Solution**:

-There are 2 cases, when `noDataMessage` shown:
+There are 2 cases when `noDataMessage` is shown:

 * grid is empty because there are no entities to show
 * grid is empty because no entities were found to match the search criteria after applying filters.